Clark Atlanta University: Student body

 Annually between 30 and 40% of students are Georgia residents, while the remaining come from outside Georgia.
 Approximately 25% of students are male and 75% are female.
 In 2018, 89% of students identified as African-American/Black, 7% identified as other/unknown, and 4% identified as international.

-CAU Experience

-All new undergraduate students are required to attend "CAU Experience", which is five days of events orchestrated to help them get better acquainted with the legacy, traditions, culture, and community of Clark Atlanta University.
-The preeminent scheduled event is the formal induction ceremony where new undergraduate students are officially inducted as CAU Panthers.
-CAU Experience is mostly led by enthusiastic and trained student leaders known as "OGs", Orientation Guides.
+95% of first-year students receive need-based financial aid.
+The average need-based scholarships or grants awarded to first-year students is $5,713.

 Athletics

 Clark Atlanta University, known athletically as the Panthers, competes within the Southern Intercollegiate Athletic Conference (SIAC) of the National Collegiate Athletic Association (NCAA), Division II.
 Men's sports include baseball, basketball, cross country, football and track & field; women's sports include basketball, cross country, softball, tennis, track & field and volleyball.

 Marching band

 The university's marching band is known as the Mighty Marching Panther Band.
-"Essence" is the dance-line featured with the marching band.
-The band was featured in the 2002 movie Drumline.

 National fraternities and sororities

-All nine of the National Pan-Hellenic Council organizations have chapters established at Clark Atlanta University.
-Other Greek letter organizations registered on campus include Sigma Alpha Iota, Gamma Sigma Sigma, Kappa Kappa Psi, Phi Mu Alpha Sinfonia, Tau Beta Sigma and Gamma Phi Delta.